 We value highly our existing relationships with many General Practitioners, Medical Specialists and Allied Health Professionals in the Hunter Region and Central Coast, and enjoy the stimulation associated with working with the unique problems and concerns of each individual client.
 Our experience ensures that we bring a strong level of understanding and professionalism to an ongoing relationship with you.

-Our Counsellors help mentally healthy people find ways of functioning better, and can provide information and strategies to you and your colleagues, to address these concerns and encourage patients to access additional support services available.
+Our Psychologists help mentally healthy people find ways of functioning better, and can provide information and strategies to you and your colleagues, to address these concerns and encourage patients to access additional support services available.

 As outlined in Our Services, we offer a wide range of professional, psychological services in the areas of counselling and assessment, trauma, relationship/marital, child and adolescent, injury adjustment, pain management, anxiety and mood disorders, personal, rehabilitation, medico-legal, and employee assistance services.
 We have established an outstanding record for the high standard programs we deliver to meet the needs of the individual client, their respective families and the general community.

-Our Counsellors are also able to provide critical incident debriefings, mediations, training and coaching.
+Our Psychologists are also able to provide critical incident debriefings, mediations, training and coaching.
 Hypnotherapy is also available in some locations.
 Provision of counselling is available on either a group or individual basis.
 This requires a thorough initial assessment of the nature of the situation, as to whether a group setting would be psychologically effective and appropriate as an intervention.